 The query generates a list of entries in which the session ID, user input, and answer text of a single transaction are displayed.

 In the query results, each column is given a default name that matches the property queried.
 So the column with session ID is labelled s.id, just as it appears in the query:

-You have the option of adding more meaningful header labels to your results by using the following format:
+You also have the option of adding more meaningful header labels to your results using the following format:

 la s.id as "session ID", t.e.userInput as userInput, t.e2.answerText as "answer text": t.e.userInput != "" limit 30

 When adding labels to query selections you are able to apply multi-word labels in double quotes, or a single word without quotes.
-The advantage without quotation marks is that you can refer to the single word label in other parts of the query, for example: la t.e.userInput as userInput: t.e.userInput != "" order by userInput
+The advantage when not using quotation marks is that you can refer to the single word label in other parts of the query, for example: la t.e.userInput as userInput: t.e.userInput != "" order by userInput

 Was this page helpful?